TobiEiss/goMiddlewareChain/README.md

 # goMiddlewareChain

-This is a express.js-like-middleware-chain for [julienschmidt's httprouter](https://github.com/julienschmidt/httprouter)
+This is an express.js-like-middleware-chain for [julienschmidt's httprouter](https://github.com/julienschmidt/httprouter)

 You can write your own middleware, and chain this to a lot of other middlewares (logging, auth,...).